How to handle subject access requests under the new data regulations

 - Get patients to sign up for access to Patient Online instead of copying their records

-- Be very wary of solicitors’ and others’ letters.
+- Be wary of solicitors’ and others’ letters.
 Be prepared to clarify requests

 Dr Paul Cundy is IT policy lead at the BMA GP Committee.
-You can access a series of his blogs setting out what GPs need to know about the GDPR via Dropbox here.
+For more information on the GDPR please see the BMA website.